 Turns out the combination of an enticing goal (shirt included), a supportive group and a program that started from my humble fitness beginnings (couch potato), was all I needed to tap into my inner runner.

 It worked.
-I finished, and it didn't even matter that I was almost last and beaten by a 72-year old man!
+I finished, and it didn't even matter that I was almost last!

 I went from a chubby, out-of-shape intern, to a runner in a matter of weeks and you can too.
 I loved it so much I eventually quit my job to coach others in finding their finish lines.